Autumn 2022 Alumni

 Asia Razaq

-Asia has just finished her author academy course with HarperCollins which she found extremely enlightening, and it has given her the drive to complete her book.
+Asia found the Author Academy course extremely enlightening, and it has given her the drive to complete her book.
 Over this course she has learnt a huge amount, with her favourite session being marketing and publicity.
 She has found the HarperCollins author academy to be an eye opener to the world of publishing and what goes on behind the scenes, which she has found truly fascinating!

 Asia has been on a memoir writing course with WriteClub for a year which has been valuable as she learnt skills as a writer.
-She has featured in the BBC radio to talk about her life as a carer, was short listed for the BBC carer award and blogs daily on her sons Instagram account @adventuresofazaan.
-Asia is working on her upcoming website, asiarazaq.com.
+She has been on BBC radio to talk about her life as a carer, was short listed for the BBC carer award and blogs daily on her sons Instagram account.

 Davina Bhanabhai